gt-crnch-rg/read-the-docs/docs/gpu/instinct-mi210.rst

 .. code::

-    //Usually can skip this first line
+    //Usually can skip these lines but may be needed if you run into a "bash: module: command not found" error
+    //[]$ source /etc/profile.d/modules.sh
+    //OR
-    []$ module use /projects/tools/x86_64/rhel-8/modulefiles/
+    //[]$ module use /projects/tools/x86_64/rhel-8/modulefiles/

     []$ module avail

     -------------------------------------------- /projects/tools/x86_64/rhel-8/modulefiles -------------------------------------